brendancrebs/butler/README.md

    the paths the user has allowed and hasn't ignored in the config file.

 4. After an array of paths has been collected, Butler will determine units of code files to execute commands for.
 This unit will be referred to as a `workspace`.
-Workspaces will be constructed based on the filepaths determined previously.
+Workspaces will be determined based on the filepaths gathered previously.
    Workspaces will vary from language to language.
 For example, a golang workspace is simply a directory that contains go files.
 On the other hand, a workspace may be identified by a single file.
 For example, a package.json file can be used to identify node js/ts workspaces.

 5. After workspaces are collected, the dependencies for each workspace will be collected.
 This includes both internal packages and external third-party dependencies.